civilservicelgbt/civilservicelgbt.github.io/_events/2022-08-23-bi-masculinities-an-event-for-all-lgbt-civil-servants-in-bi-visibility-week.md

 Bi+ men and bi+ masculine non-binary people often experience a heightened level of invisibility and a particular set of false assumptions, compared to bi+ women and bi+ feminine non-binary people.
 We have invited an engaging and diverse panel of speakers to share their lived experience, following which there will be opportunity for questions and discussion.

-The event will take place at 6pm on Monday 19 September to mark the start of Bi Visibility Week.
-Please register your intent to attend by emailing <info@civilservice.lgbt> by noon on Thursday 15th September, following which a calendar invitation will be sent.
+**Originally planned for Bi Visibility Week, this event  has been rearranged to 10 October, and previous people who registered will be emailed in the next couple of days.
+If you still want to register, please  contact [info@civilservice.lgbt](mailto:info@civilservice.lgbt) by Saturday 8 October, following which a Teams link will be sent.**